This post includes outdoor rules to live & to teach our children. Enjoy!

 One of the most satisfying and gratifying ways to appreciate and to love nature is to teach others in your life.
 I have witnessed my son explain to a friend what insect skates on top of the pond water, then how you can tell how old a tree is by the number of rings in its trunk.
 There is joy in his teaching.
 He sees the face of his friend light up, the eyes of his friend squint with thought and questions.

 These “rules” are a few I try to live in our home.
 What about you?
-Please share!
+Now go and try out these amazing outdoor activities!